aceman23/heynav-mikellc-asteriondb/README.md

 Front end for **Hey Nav**, MIKE LLC's governed CUI workspace, built on the [AsterionDB](https://asteriondb.com) data-layer architecture.
 This repository currently contains the sign-in / sign-out flow and the signed-in application shell (sidebar navigation, profile menu, dashboard).
-The seven product functions are stubbed and will be wired to DbTwig as their build cards land.
+The seven simulated product functions are stubbed and will be wired to DbTwig as their build cards land.

 The application follows the `vm-manager` reference in